A Salford athlete has completed a daring endurance challenge running a coast-to-coast ultra-marathon for charity.

 The challenging run completed by Rosie was able to raise £315, and will be ever so important for providing vital information, support, and social activities for individuals with acquired brain injuries.

-The charity also provide essential assistance for their carers, families, and friends offering a space where people can share experiences.
+The charity also provides essential assistance for carers, families, and friends offering a space where people can share experiences while also allowing people to connect with others, and understand the challenges of living with brain injury.

-She said: “Every couple of weeks I work withHeadway Salford and Traffordto deliver environmental sessions as part of my role as a Neighbourhood Development Worker for Inspiring Communities Together.”
+She said: “Every couple of weeks I work withHeadway Salford and Traffordto deliver environmental sessions as part of my role as a neighbourhood development worker for Inspiring Communities Together.”

 The run has a diverse range of terrains, from sandy beaches and rocky trails to muddy paths and road sections.

-As Rosie said: “In races this long there are parts where your body is absolutely more than capable to keep pushing but your mind is thinking of the challenges ahead.
+Rosie said: “In races this long there are parts where your body is absolutely more than capable to keep pushing but your mind is thinking of the challenges ahead.

 “Your body becomes sore but you’ve just got to push on and think of the bigger picture – or what meal you have planned at the end of it.”